moDevsome/LAMP-Server/README.md

 ### TO DO
 This script is not perfect... and there're still things to do !
-* find how to set an autostart for the services : Apache2 and MySQL
 * adding a process to set up an SSL layer and an SMTP service